vkomolov/cv-app-react/README.md

 - To set the LocalStorage with the image, fetched from the JSON data url and read with FileReader;
 - If the fetched JSON data contains refs on pdf files to be downloaded, then to create downloadable <a> links with href to the fetched pdf files;
-- The App should initially fetch the data or take it from the localStorage only once at didMount stage.
+- The App should initially fetch the data or take it from the localStorage once at didMount stage.
-- The link to the code is available in the section "Experience";
+- To implement redux for the alert state with types: "error" and "loading";
+- To implement redux for the operations with the data, fetched from the server or the LocalStorage;
+- To implement redux-saga and redux for the operations with the async fetching data;
 - Finally, bundled in the App container, it will be appended to the '#root' DOM Element of the initial empty page;
 - No hardcoded names and elements UI;
 - The initial render of the App is empty with the only 'loading' icon;